zeyadAjamy/projectflow/README.md

 ### Setup

 1. Clone the project locally.
-2. Go to the project directory.
+2. Go to the project directory `todo`.
-3. Run `npm install` to install the dependencies.
+3. Run `npm install` to install the dependencies, ensure that you are connected to the internet and have NodeJS installed.
 4. Run `npm start` to start the app.
+The app will open in your default browser.
-5. Go to `http://localhost:3000/todo` to see the app in action.
+5. Go to `http://localhost:3000/#/todo` to see the app in action.

 ### Project Structure

+- Two main directories: `public`, `src`.
+- `src` contains all the source code (assets, components, store, hooks).
+- `public` contains the `index.html` file and the `favicon.ico` file.

 ```
 ├── public
 │   ├── index.html
 │   └── favicon.ico
-|   └── avatar.png
 ├── src
-│   ├── assets  --> Lottie animations
+│   ├── assets
 │   ├── components
 │   │   ├── 404
 │   │   │   ├── index.tsx